Botanical name: Cannabis sativa

 Extent of Marijuana Use

-In 2012, marijuana was noted by the National Institute on Drug Abuse as being the most widely used illicit drug in the U.S. Globally, between 129 and 191 million people aged 15 to 64 used marijuana at least one time in 2008, or 2.9 to 3.4 percent of the world's population.
-In North America, 29.5 million people used marijuana at least once in 2008.5
+In January 2014, marijuana was noted by the National Institute on Drug Abuse as being the most widely used illicit drug in the U.S. Globally, between 129 and 191 million people aged 15 to 64 used marijuana at least one time in 2008, or 2.9 to 3.4 percent of the world's population.
+In North America, 29.5 million people used marijuana at least once in 2008.5 According to the 2010 National Survey on Drug Use and Health (NSDUH), marijuana was used by 76.8 percent of current illicit drug users (defined as having used the drug at some time in the 30 days before the survey) and was the only drug used by 60.1 percent of them.

 Data indicate that in 2008 marijuana was responsible for about 17 percent (322,000) of all admissions to treatment facilities in the United States.
 Only opiates have a higher admission rate among abused substances.
 Marijuana admissions were primarily male (74 percent), white (49 percent), and young (30 percent were in the 12-17 age range).
 Starting marijuana by age 14 was a common factor among 56 percent of those admitted for treatment.1